 - The postal address.
-This is useful in making sure that the letters we write to you are properly addressed and is most of the times similar to the affiliations’ postal addresses.
+This is useful in making sure that the letters we write to you are properly addressed and is most of the time similar to the affiliations’ postal addresses.
 This is also useful when sending the hard copies of the published issues.

 - Email addresses for all the authors.
-No submission can be published without the email addresses for all the authors of the given submission.
+No submission can be published without the email addresses of all the authors of the given submission.
 This is because our online system requires all the participating authors to be notified after publication is done.

 - Phone numbers for all the authors.
 Email communication alone has become slow with respect to modern technology.
-This is why we require the phone numbers for the authors in order to speed up the peer-review and publication process.
+This is why we require the phone numbers of the authors in order to speed up the peer-review and publication process.
 We also have scholarly groups that we add our scholars afterwards after their manuscripts have been published.

-5.2 The title, authors names and authors details
+5.2 The title, authors' names and authors' details

 The title of your manuscript should be the first thing appearing on the manuscript.
 It should use Times New Roman font 14, be bolded and cantered.
 The names of the authors should follow after the title of your work.
-These names should be font 12, italicized and follow the authors names conventions.
-Following the authors names should be the authors details that include their affiliations, contact information and ORCIDs.
+These names should be font 12, italicized and follow the authors' names conventions.
+Following the authors' names should be the authors' details that include their affiliations, contact information and ORCIDs.
 The formatting should be as shown below.